teamclairvoyant/airflow-rest-api-plugin/README.md

 ### Description

-A plugin for Apache Airflow (https://github.com/apache/incubator-airflow) that exposes rest end points for the Command Line Interfaces listed in the airflow documentation:
+A plugin for Apache Airflow (https://github.com/apache/incubator-airflow) that exposes REST endpoints for the Command Line Interfaces listed in the airflow documentation:

 http://airflow.incubator.apache.org/cli.html

+Also includes other useful REST APIs.

 ### Deployment Instructions